fluencelabs/nox/README.md

 ## License

-All software code is copyright (c) Fluence Labs, Inc. under the [AGPL v3](./LICENSE) license.
+All software code is copyright (c) Fluence DAO under the [AGPL v3](./LICENSE) license.